Announcements & Events

-The next W6SFM CW Beginners class has been scheduled to start on September 14th!.
-Our
+The next W6SFM CW Beginners class has begun on September 14th!.
+Our course is now being

-course will be held once per week for 10 weeks.
-Each Wednesday evening from 7 PM until 9 PM
+held once per week for 10 weeks.
+Each Wednesday evening from 7 PM until 9 PM Students are

-Students will learn their entire alphabet along with the numbers and some pro-signs.
-Students
+nowl learning their entire alphabet along with the numbers and some pro-signs.
+Students will be

-will then be encouraged to get on the air with their code around week 6!
-All students will be
+encouraged to get on the air with their code around week 6!
+All students are currentlyl being

 instructed on proper Sending and Receiving methods using their supplied Morse Code Straight